elkebir-group/MACH2/README.md

 `MACH2` can be directly imported and accessed from JupyterLab.
 We include an [example JupyterLab notebook][https://github.com/elkebir-group/MACH2/blob/main/analysis/example.ipynb] to illustrate basic usage.
+The notebook runs in less than one minute on a normal computer.
 For more details, check the documentation for classes and methods.